-- 10.5.10 Local roads will need to be managed to ensure that junctions work as efficiently as possible to allow all traffic to move.
-Some improvements have already been secured or are in the process of being built.
-Darlington Borough Council made a successful bid to the Department for Transport National Productivity Innovation Fund (NPIF) which will make improvements to three junctions to create capacity and improve traffic flow.
-The schemes are: - Lingfield Way / Yarm Road Junction improvements; this scheme is aimed at improving the flow of buses but also includes improvements for pedestrians and cyclists. - Haughton Road roundabout improvements. - McMullen Road / Yarm Road roundabout to open up access to Ingenium Parc. - 10.5.11 In addition the Borough Council will seek proposals to deliver the following link roads associated with the following developments: - Stag House Farm link road connecting Newton Lane to Staindrop Road;
+- 10.1.37 Local roads will need to be managed to ensure that junctions work as efficiently as possible to allow all traffic to move.
+Darlington has made a successful bid to the Department for Transport National Productivity Innovation Fund (NPIF) which will make improvements to three junctions to create capacity and improve traffic flow.
+The schemes are: - Lingfield Way / Yarm Road Junction improvements; this scheme is aimed at improving the flow of buses but also includes improvements for pedestrians and cyclists. - Haughton Road roundabout improvements. - McMullen Road / Yarm Road roundabout to open up access to Ingenium Parc. - 10.1.38 In addition the Borough Council will seek proposals to deliver the following link roads associated with the following developments: - West Park Garden Village link road connecting Edward Pease Way to Newton Lane; - Stag House Farm link road connecting Newton Lane to Staindrop Road; - Coniscliffe Park link road connecting A67 to Staindrop Road; - Symmetry Park link road connecting the B6279 Tornado Way to B6280 Yarm Road; - Burdon Hill link road connecting A1150 to B6279 Tornado Way and new link road to Red Hall; - Skerningham access road; - Faverdale link.

-- Coniscliffe Park link road connecting A67 to Staindrop Road; - Burdon Hill link road connecting A1150 to B6279 Tornado Way and new link road to Red Hall; - Skerningham link road connecting A167 Beaumont Hill to A1150 at Little Burdon; - Faverdale link road connecting Burtree Lane to Rotary Way. - 10.5.12 Two new link roads have already been constructed to support development proposals:- - West Park Link Road This link road connects West Park Garden Village with Newton Lane and forms part of a longer route that will ultimately connect the A67 with the A68. - Symmetry Park Link Road This link road provides a parallel route to the A66 connecting the B6279 Tornado Way with B6280 Yarm Road. - 10.5.13 The Council also remains committed to mitigating congestion at 'pinch point' junctions and funding for such is being pursued as a priority.
-As these works can generally be achieved within the existing highway, no land safeguarding for these schemes is required. - 10.5.14 The Local Transport Plan highlighted that bus patronage is falling and steps must be taken to reverse this trend.
-Evidence was also provided of poor public transport connectivity to other labour markets within the Tees Valley. - 10.5.15 Whilst a bus vision and strategy is being developed by the TVCA, as well as reviewing the opportunities that the Buses Act provides for bus schemes and passengers, it is important that at a Darlington level accessibility to a regular bus service remains a key policy for development, based on developing a fully commercial bus network and service.
-This is key in the selection of sites to be developed, the design of the road network to serve new developments and to enable buses to serve their customers. - 10.5.16 It is important to take steps to protect the legacy of previous sustainable transport programmes such as Local Motion, Cycling Demonstration Town and Tees Valley Bus Network Improvement (TVBNI) and continue to support current initiatives during the plan period in order to achieve and sustain improved bus patronage.
+- 10.1.39 The Council also remains committed to mitigating congestion at 'pinch point' junctions and funding for such is being pursued as a priority.
+As these works can generally be achieved within the existing highway, no land safeguarding for these schemes is required. - 10.1.40 The Local Transport Plan highlighted that bus patronage is falling and steps must be taken to reverse this trend.
+Evidence was also provided of poor public transport connectivity to other labour markets within the Tees Valley. - 10.1.41 Whilst a bus vision and strategy is being developed by the TVCA as well as reviewing the opportunities that the Buses Act provides for bus schemes and passengers, it is important that at a Darlington level accessibility to a regular bus service remains a key policy for development, based on developing a fully commercial bus network and service.
+This is key in the selection of sites to be developed and the design of the road network to serve new developments and to enable buses to serve their customers. - 10.1.42 It is important to take steps to protect the legacy of previous and current sustainable transport programmes such as Local Motion, Cycling Demonstration Town and TVBNI during the plan period in order to achieve and sustain improved bus patronage.
 It is also vital to retain a good interchange in the town centre with good quality passenger facilities and information.

-Local Plan Highway Modelling
+Draft Local Plan Highway Modelling